Yash-Vekaria/Topical-Tracking-Indian-News-Websites/README.md

 4. `filter_internal_urls.py` script uses the parameters and associated cut-offs inferred using the above code.
 These cut-offs ensure that only section URLs are retained as a separate .txt file (i.e., article urls are rejected).
 5. `url_topical_categorization.py` script uses a manually generated topical dictionary and word2Vec approach to assign a topic to each of the filtered internal URLs for each website and predicts a single-best URL for each topic per website as the final output.

-For additional details of our DiBETS model, please refer to the paper.
+For additional details about the DiBETS model, please refer to our paper.
 The paper PDF is available [here](https://arxiv.org/pdf/2103.04442.pdf).

 ### Citation
 Please cite our papers: